 Certain things, like iPads and Apple Watches, have been on sale a lot this year (and we can’t complain about that), but deals on pricier Apple devices such as MacBooks and iPhones have been a bit more fleeting.
 The biggest discounts that Apple heads should keep their eyes peeled for during the eBay Prime Day sale are for higher-ticket stuff like MacOS computers and iOS smartphones, but if you’ve been hemming and hawing over whether or not to grab that iPad, you might find an even better deal here than the ones that we’ve seen in 2019 so far.

 As always when shopping online (although maybe more so with eBay), it’s important to keep an eye out for certain pitfalls.
 The golden rule of deal-hunting is, “if it seems too good to be true, it probably is,” so give a wide berth to sellers and listings featuring things that seem priced too low.
 Another red flag to look out for is sellers with little to no feedback or poor ratings. eBay-run promotions like this one almost always feature sellers who are actual businesses rather than regular users, though, so if you stick to the promoted sale items you should be in safe waters.

 One more important thing to check for – especially when buying “open box” and refurbished items – is warranty info.
 Is your item covered by the original Apple warranty, or does the third-party seller offer one of its own?
 The original manufacturer’s warranty is always preferred, but a responsible third-party business will also offer post-purchase support.
 If none is provided, it might be better to walk away.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

-- These are the best eBay deals for July 2020
+- The best Cyber Week office chair deals for 2020